To configure your feeds and your groups (a group is a collection of feeds), you start by clicking on the currently feed

 - Set a custom name for an existing feed or group; this is done by a long click on the name

 - Add a feed or group by clicking on the ‘+’-button at the top right

 For groups, adding a new one is simple: Click the button and input the name of the new group.
 For feeds, adding new ones can be done in multiple ways, described in the next paragraph.

-By clicking the share icon, you can export your feeds to a simple text file where you will have 1 feed / row.
-In a future release, OPML export will also be added.
+By clicking the share icon, you can export your feeds to a simple text file where you will have 1 feed / row, or using the OPML format.

 After clicking the ‘+’ button in the top right, you will see three different ways to add feeds:

 Add feeds from top list